BryanChasko/HeraldStack/README.md

 HeraldStack operates on consent-based principles and follows clear ethical guidelines including those defined in LawsOfRobotics.json.

+## Development Tools

+- **Code Quality & Validation**: Scripts for checking and formatting code are available in `scripts/validation/`.
+See `scripts/validation/VALIDATION_TOOLS.md` for usage details.

 ## Further Information

 See docs/DETAILED.md for more information.